 Withdrawals should be performed under aseptic conditions.
 The vials must not be opened before disinfecting the stopper, the solution should be withdrawn via the stopper using a single dose syringe fitted with suitable protective shielding and a disposable sterile needle or using an authorised automated application system.

 If the integrity of this vial is compromised, the product should not be used.

-Instructions for Preparation of technetium (^{99m}Tc) sestamibi
+Instructions for preparation of technetium (99mTc) sestamibi

-Preparation of technetium (^{99m}Tc) sestamibi from the Technescan MIBI Kit is to be done according to the following aseptic procedure.
-The heating of the preparation can either be done using a water bath or in a heating block.
-Both methods are described underneath:
+Preparation of technetium (^{99m}Tc) sestamibi from the kit is to be done according to the following procedure, in compliance with aseptic and radioprotection rules: